dialchain/dial/README.md

 ### Final Neighborhood Protocol (NP)
 The final neighborhood protocol is computed in the first minute of the subsequent time window by publishers of the respective NHost of the expiring time window.
 The change date is the last second of the expiring time window.
-- NPs are sent to publishers of the TWHost of he expiring time window for the computation of the final time window protocol.
+- NPs are sent to publishers of the TWHost of the expiring time window for the computation of the final time window protocol.
 - NPs are sent to publishers of their hosting neighborhood in the new time window, in the context of the transfer of responsibility.
 These publishers will custody this protocol till the end of their own time window.
-These publishers also verify the proocols and forward them to the corresponding TWHost of the old time window in the new time window.
+These publishers also verify the protocols and forward them to the corresponding TWHost of the old time window in the new time window.

 ### Final Time Window Protocol (TWP)
 The final time window protocol is computed in the third minute of the subsequent time window by the TWHost (of the old time window) and documented as such.

 This TWP is then marked with the timestamp of the first second of the new time window and sent to publishers of the relevant neighborhood in the new time window  for documentation.
 Publishers of this neighborhood will custody the protocol for the duration of their own time window.

-- The TWHost of the old time window in the new time window receives a time window proocol from the TWHost of the old ime window in the old time window.
+- The TWHost of the old time window in the new time window receives a time window protocol from the TWHost of the old ime window in the old time window.
 - The TWHost of the old time window in the new time window also receives the single time window hashes from NHost of the old neighborhoods in the new time window.
 Publishers of the TWHost of the old time window in the new time window can then use these neighborhood hashes to recompute the TWP and therefore verify the delivered protocol of the old time window.

-The folowing picture illustrate both a time window protocol and attached neighborhood protocols.
+The following picture illustrates both a time window protocol and attached neighborhood protocols.

 ![Protocols](./img/../specs/img/dial-protocols.png?raw=true&width=5)